hwhsiu/hwhsiu.github.io/_pages/about.md

   - /about.html
 ---

-The AM-RL addresses critical challenges in infrastructure, hazard mitigation, and environmental sustainability through advanced materials technology.
-At its core is micromechanics-based designed ECC.
-Innovating low-carbon, sustainable materials with enhanced durability via waste CO2 utilization.
+The AM-RL focuses on material-based solutions for challenges in infrastructure performance, hazard mitigation, and environmental sustainability.
+The core of our research lies in the micromechanics-based design of Engineered Cementitious Composites (ECC), which exhibit high ductility and crack control capabilities.

+We are particularly interested in developing low-carbon and durable materials by utilizing waste CO₂, aiming to improve long-term performance while contributing to carbon reduction.
+Our work bridges material science and engineering needs, with an emphasis on practical applications and environmental responsibility.

 Research Expertises:
 -----